Back to blog

 By adopting Bonsai, agencies have been able to focus on their core competencies while the platform handles the intricacies of project management.
 This has led to increased productivity, better client relationships, and the successful realization of strategic goals.
 Bonsai's role in supporting agencies to navigate the competitive landscape and achieve their ambitions cannot be overstated, as it provides the structure and support needed to thrive in a dynamic industry.

 The best of the best agencies owe their wins in hitting communication goals to their sharp communication strategies.
-They’re all about clear and concise communication, using it like a master strategy for both the chats inside the company and the ones going out.
-The focus is on buffing up communication skills within teams, which amps up team communication and knocks out communication barriers.
+They focus on clear and concise communication, using it as a master strategy for both internal and external chats.
+The emphasis is on improving communication skills within teams, which boosts team communication and eliminates communication barriers.

 Source

-Having killer communication skills is key to reaching your communication goals, whether you’re talking shop or working with your squad.
-A winning communication strategy is all about being clear, concise, and knowing when to zip it and show, not tell.
-These are the tricks to get past those pesky communication barriers.
+Having strong communication skills is key to reaching your communication goals, whether you’re discussing business or collaborating with your team.
+A winning communication strategy is about being clear, concise, and knowing when to listen and when to demonstrate.
+These techniques help overcome communication barriers.

 Here are the big takeaways from the communication pros: